ChitlangeSahas/Find-a-Storm/README.md

 # Find-a-Storm
-Storm data, provided by the *National Weather Service (NWS)*, contain a chronological listing, by state, of hurricanes, tornadoes, thunderstorms, hail, floods, drought conditions, lightning, high winds, snow, temperature extremes and other weather phenomena.
+Storm data provided by the *National Weather Service (NWS)* contains a chronological listing, by state, of hurricanes, tornadoes, thunderstorms, hail, floods, drought conditions, lightning, high winds, snow, temperature extremes and other weather phenomena.
 The data also contain statistics on personal injuries and damage estimates.<br>

 This project goal of this project is to implement a `storm event` application that manages storm event data and uses it to answer queries meeting given selection criteria. <br>